niftools/blender_niftools_addon/README.rst

 Issues
 ------

-* Report all bugs and issues via Blender Niftools Addon repository's `Issue tracker <http://github.com/niftools/blender_niftools_addon/issues>`_
+* Check the Blender Niftools Addon repository's for existing issue `Issue tracker <http://github.com/niftools/blender_niftools_addon/issues>`_
+* If the issue has not been reported please create a new report, filling in the template completely.

 Fork
 ----